vihall95/portfolio1/Convolutional Networks for Image Classification/README.md

 # Convolutional Neural Networks for Image Classification

 ## Description
 This project sets out to use the Keras deep learning library to implement and test different image classification tasks.
-Networks were test on two differnt datasets including MNIST and CIFAR10 data, both of which can be accessed through the Keras dataset library.
+Networks were test on two different datasets including MNIST and CIFAR10 data, both of which can be accessed through the Keras dataset library.

 ## Contributor(s)